MemoryChips/bldg25-chat-demo/README.md

 ## TODO: Urgent

+1. Fix problem with logged in user hitting refresh - user-me is rejected
 1. Fix problems in logout when token is expired - This may be fixed
-2. Room List sometimes does not have the other user that is in the room
-3. Signup does not complete login to chat - app code issue? - This may be fixed
-4. After signup, the user list is not updated.
-Chat opens but does not have updated user list.
+1. After signup, the user list is not updated.
+Chat opens but does not have updated user list. - this may be fixed

 ## TODO: Normal